Actions¶

 .

-If the git reference to checkout is a commit SHA, you must ensure that
+If the git reference to check out is a commit SHA, you must ensure that

 a correct fetch-depth